R4DDER5/CZ/new-project-scope.md

 Screening forms will follow the same process of design and creation as standard forms following the page, section and element process.
 Screening forms with differ from standard forms mainly due to the requirement that screening forms will be processed on behalf of the user usually by an internal staff member as part of a telephone interview.
 The form submissions will be stored and then output in the relevant branded PDF template.

 Screening forms may have some extra features to be included such as:
-__Candidate Status__ - Pass/Fail/On Hold
+__Screening Status__ - Pass/Fail/On Hold
-__Candidate Rating__ - Rate the total overall responses from the candidate (entire form elements) or rate individual elements.
+__Screening Rating__ - Rate the total overall responses from the candidate (entire form elements) or rate individual elements.
 The scoring should include the flexibility to change as required per form/element. i.e. select out of 100, select out of 20.

 #### Candidate Tests
 Candidate tests will incorporate the functionality to be built in the same method as the form builder with pages, sections and elements.
 The difference will be that the response submitted will be verified to determine whether the input is correct.